Home pregnancy tests: Can you trust the results?

-With most tests, you place the end of a dipstick in your urine stream or dip the dipstick in a container of urine or put several drops of urine onto the test.
-A few minutes later, the dipstick reveals the test result — often as a plus or a minus sign, the words "yes" or "no," one line or two lines, or the words "pregnant" or "not pregnant" on a strip or screen.
+For most home pregnancy tests, you put the end of the test in your urine stream, dip the test in a container of urine or put several drops of urine onto the test.
+A few minutes later, the result appears.
+It's often a plus or a minus sign, the words "yes" or "no," one line or two lines, or the words "pregnant" or "not pregnant."

 How accurate are home pregnancy tests?

-Many home pregnancy tests claim to be 99 percent accurate.
-However, home pregnancy tests differ in the ability to diagnose pregnancy in women who have recently missed a period.
-If you have a negative test but think you might be pregnant, repeat the test one week after your missed period or talk to your health care provider.
+Many home pregnancy tests claim to be 99% accurate.
+But home pregnancy tests differ in their ability to find a pregnancy in people who have recently missed a period.
+If you get a negative test result, but you still think you might be pregnant, take another test one week after your missed period or contact your health care provider.

 Could medicine change the test results?

-Fertility drugs or other medications that contain HCG might interfere with home pregnancy test results.
-However, most medications, including antibiotics and birth control pills, don't affect the accuracy of home pregnancy tests.
+Fertility medication or other medicine that contains HCG might affect home pregnancy test results.
+Most medicines, though, including antibiotics and birth control pills, don't affect the accuracy of home pregnancy tests.

 Could a positive result be wrong?

-Although rare, it's possible to get a positive result from a home pregnancy test when you're not actually pregnant.
-This is known as a false-positive.
+That's rare.
+But it is possible to get a positive result from a home pregnancy test when you're not pregnant.
+This is called a false-positive.

 A false-positive might happen if you had a pregnancy loss soon after the fertilized egg attached to the uterine lining.
-You also may get a false-positive if you take a pregnancy test too soon after taking a fertility drug that contains HCG.
-An ectopic pregnancy, menopause or problems with your ovaries also might contribute to misleading test results.
+You also may get a false-positive if you take a pregnancy test soon after taking fertility medicine that contains HCG.
+Problems with the ovaries and menopause also might lead to a false-positive test result.

 Could a negative result be wrong?

-It's possible to get a negative result from a home pregnancy test when you're actually pregnant.
+It's possible to get a negative result from a home pregnancy test when you are pregnant.
 This is known as a false-negative.
 You might get a false-negative if you: